 Endocannabinoid-like compounds constitute a group of important signalling lipid molecules widely occurring in nature and involved in diverse pivotal processes.
-The research within our group in the Division of Human Nutrition focusses mainly on a subgroup of endocannabinoids, the n-PUFA-derived fatty acid amides.
+The research within our group in the Division of Human Nutrition and Health focuses mainly on a subgroup of endocannabinoids, the n-PUFA-derived fatty acid amides.
 Since 2007, we study their role, effects and kinetics on inflammation in relation to disorders with an inflammatory component.

 Fatty (acid-) amides are conjugates synthesized from fatty acids and endogenous amines.
 A renowned representative of this group is the prototypic endocannabinoid anandamide (N-arachidonoyl ethanolamine, AEA) well-known for its pleiotropic effects ranging from energy homeostasis to immune functioning.
 The n-PUFA-derived fatty acid amide subclass consists out of more than 80 members.
 Despite this number their potential biological roles have only recently started to be explored.
 We built evidence that a growing number of members of this subclass display immune-modulating properties.
 As inflammation plays a pivotal role in the sustainment and possibly the induction of many disorders, this raises perspectives both from a pharmacological and nutritional point of view.

 Novel mechanisms underlying the anti-inflammatory activity of omega-3 fatty acids